Updated Feb. 14, 2025.

-People constantly ask me where do I find my clients in my virtual assistant practice.
+People constantly ask me how to find virtual assistant clients.
 My answer is always the same, “Everywhere!”
 In other words, I have diversified my “marketing pie” to have clients coming from several good sources and not just one.

 Before you can really find clients, you need to be clear on several things, such as